rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Monism and physicalism
 --------------------------------------------------------------------------------

+### Introduction

 -   Parmenides
--   Materialism/physicalism/functionalism
+-   Materialism, physicalism, functionalism
--   Alyssa Ney
+-   Alyssa Ney on dualism, physicalism, neutral monism
 -   Part of methodological naturalism, but also a result of empirical confirmation.
 -   Limits on deviations in $\alpha_\mathrm{EM}$
 -   See the [Outline on Philosophy of mind](mind.html).